Healthy Babies Healthy Children

 Kizhaay Anishiinabe Niin

 The program is dedicated to healing Indigenous men and youth through reclaiming and revitalizing their positive Indigenous identity and their responsibility to end violence against women, girls, family, their children, the community, and themselves.

 The intent of the Healthy Living program is to improve the health and wellbeing of urban Indigenous people, and preventing the development of health issues, such as diabetes, obesity, and heart disease.

-Connecting Indigenous people with their past for understanding of the now to help reveal the paths for a healthy future
+Connecting Indigenous people with their past to understand the issues of today to help identify the paths for tomorrow.

 Apatisiwin Employment & Training

 Apatisiwin is a Swampy Cree word meaning “employment, training, and jobs”.
 The vision of the Apatisiwin Program is that Indigenous people gain education, experience, and skills to achieve and maintain meaningful employment.